 Your pump guides you through entering the following settings when you first turn on the Bolus Wizard feature.
 Get your prescribed settings from your healthcare professional, and always consult your healthcare professional before changing your settings.
-The setup procedure begins on Setting up the Bolus Wizard feature, page 115.
+The setup procedure begins on page 97.

 Setting What it does Carb Ratio Used for food bolus calculations.
-The number of carb grams that are covered by 1 U of insulin.
-Insulin Sensitivity Factor Used to calculate correction bolus amounts.
-Your insulin sensitivity factor is the amount that blood glucose is reduced by one unit of insulin.
+The number of carb grams that are covered by 1 unit of insulin.
+Insulin Sensitivity Used to calculate correction bolus amounts.
+Factor Your insulin sensitivity factor is the amount that blood glucose is reduced by one unit of insulin.
 BG Target The Bolus Wizard calculates your estimated bolus based on your BG target range.
 The high and low values you set are the values to which your blood glucose is corrected.
 To use a single target value rather than a range, set the same value for High and Low.
-If your BG value is above the high target value, a correction $$ dose is calculated.
+If your BG value is above the high target value, a correction dose is calculated.
 If your BG value is below the low target value, a negative correction is calculated and subtracted from your food bolus.
 Active Insulin Time Active insulin is the bolus insulin that has been delivered by the pump and is still working to lower your blood glucose levels.
 Active insulin time is the length of time that bolus insulin is tracked as active insulin.
 Work with your healthcare professional to get the active insulin time that best represents the insulin type you use and your physiological insulin absorption rate.

-Setting What it does For more information about how the Bolus Wizard us- es your active insulin amount, see About active insulin, page 120.
+For more information about how the Bolus Wizard uses your active insulin amount, see About active insulin, on page 102 .